Compute

 3. On the My Resources page, set search criteria to quickly find the resources in the subnet.

-• Service: Select a service that has resources in subnets.
+• Service: Select a service that has resources in the subnet.

-Table 3 lists some common resources.
-If you have other resources, check them.
+Table 3 lists the common resources.
+If you have other resources, check if they are working in the subnet.

-• Region: Select the region where the VPC and subnet are located to filter resources in the same region.
-VPCs and subnets can be used only by resources from their same region.
+• Region: Select the region where the VPC and subnet are located to filter resources.
+VPCs and subnets can be used only by resources in the same region.

 Table 3 Common resources in subnets